kajawitek/kajawitek/README.md

 -->
 # Hello there! 👋 I'm Kaja Witek

 Hi!
-After years of experience in finance analysis, where I extensively used Excel and experimented with Python, and trafficking digital campaign, I'm venturing into the vibrant world of Ruby on Rails development. 🚀
+After years of experience in finance analysis, where I extensively used Excel and experimented with Python, and trafficking digital campaigns, I'm venturing into the vibrant world of Ruby on Rails development. 🚀

 ## 🎯 Goals